Learn how to make a DIY lined Christmas stocking with this simple sewing tutorial.

-Unlike a lot of people, I don't buy a new store bought stocking each year for every member of my family.
+Unlike a lot of people, I don't buy a new store-bought stocking each year for every member of my family.
 I prefer to use the ones that I've made myself.
-Call me old fashioned I guess but there's something special in the handmade decorations.
+Call me old-fashioned I guess but there's something special in the handmade decorations.

-How to make a Christmas stocking pattern
+How to make a Christmas stocking sewing pattern

 Making your very own Christmas stocking pattern is very simple.
 Today I'll be showing you how to make a pattern from a stocking you may already have, or you can feel free to download the pattern I created for this tutorial.

 Both are very simple to do.
 If you don't happen to have a stocking to use for a pattern, you can also borrow one from a friend or family member to trace.
 You can also head to your local thrift store and grab one for a couple of dollars.

 DIY Lined Christmas Stocking Video Tutorial